cervejaria-ambev/safety/README.md

   df.iloc[0, df.columns.get_loc('Comment')] = 'Import dos Dados com FALHA'
   validador_log()
 ```
-Make sure to add the feedback from algorithm as needed as example above.
+Add the code along the code as needed.

 The actual log send by email is similar as shown below: